 The lack of respect for the handler's wishes is the thing I'd eliminate first.
 Primarily because it's easy to do and you'll need the horse's respect while you are looking for other reasons it won't load.

-As I have said so many times on this website and on the phone and at clinics and on farm calls, "You have to establish the maximum communication and connection with your horse so that each of you can get the most possible from your relationship - and the best way I have found to RAPIDLY develop maximum communication and connection is by doing the bonder."
+As I have said so many times on my website and on the phone and at clinics and on farm calls, "You have to establish the maximum communication and connection with your horse so that each of you can get the most possible from your relationship - and the best way I have found to RAPIDLY develop maximum communication and connection is by doing the "bonder."